GRTLCollaboration/GRChombo/README.md

 ```bash
 export CHOMBO_HOME=${HOME}/Chombo/lib
 ```
-You might want to add this line to your `.bashrc` file so that every time you start a new shell, the environment variable is automatically set.
+You might want to add this line to your `~/.bashrc` file so that every time you start a new shell, the environment variable is automatically set.

 Now we are ready to build with the commands